Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Asymptotic Testing Performance Limits

-\begin{remark} Since Theorem \ref{thm_performance_limits_ReLU_FNN_based_detector} does not make any specific assumptions w.r.t. the input hypotheses, it applies to any binary classification AI/ML problem solved using a deep ReLU FNN that has been trained with hinge loss and \texttt{SGD}, \texttt{SGD with momentum}, \texttt{RMSProp}, or \texttt{Adam} after being initialized with a Gaussian initializer such as \texttt{LeCun normal} or \texttt{He normal}. \end{remark}
+\begin{remark} Theorem \ref{thm_performance_limits_ReLU_FNN_based_detector} is valid for any training/testing dataset size, network depth, or (finite) network width, since (\ref{inference_1_deep_ReLU_FNN}) and (\ref{inference_2_deep_ReLU_FNN}) are valid for any $N, \tilde{N}, T, K\geq 2$, and $H<\infty$. \end{remark} \begin{remark} Theorem \ref{thm_performance_limits_ReLU_FNN_based_detector} applies to any binary classification AI/ML problem solved using a (deep) ReLU FNN that has been trained with hinge loss and \texttt{SGD}, \texttt{SGD with momentum}, \texttt{RMSProp}, or \texttt{Adam} after being initialized with a Gaussian initializer such as \texttt{LeCun normal} or \texttt{He normal}, because it does not make any assumptions w.r.t. the input hypotheses. \end{remark} \begin{remark} If $\|\bm{y}_{K-1,n}^{(T)}\| \to \infty$ or $( \| \bm{y}_{K-1,n}^{(T)}\| | \mathcal{H}_{-1}, \| \bm{y}_{K-1,n}^{(T)}\| | \mathcal{H}_{1} ) \to (0, \infty)$, the exhibited probability of misclassification error will be upper bounded by 1/2, where the binary classifier would be in a coin-tossing mode. \end{remark}